Copper State Adjusting Copper State Adjusting

 Arizona homeowners in Phoenix, Mesa, Scottsdale, Chandler, Gilbert, Tempe, and across the Valley deal with storm damage claims every monsoon season.
 Copper State Adjusting has handled hundreds of these claims and knows exactly how local insurers operate.

-Compare that to an attorney, who may charge 33% or more, or to handling it yourself and leaving thousands of dollars on the table.
+Compare that to handling it yourself and leaving thousands of dollars on the table — money you’ll never get back once the claim closes.

 Frequently Asked Questions